chiangyaw/aws-start-stop-instance-script/README.md

 #### Conclusion
 This are just simple scripts that is designed to minimize your cost on your AWS account.
 Feel free to give me a ping for any bug or improvement required.
+Hope this helps!